kaisermann/textlooper/README.md

 ## How to use

 * To loop an element text, just set a '**data-textloop**' attribute on the desired element.
+	* LoopText sets 'visibility: visible' when it starts looping.
+This way you can hide your phrases before the script runs with a 'visibility: hidden' statement.
 * Use '**data-textloop-separator**' to change the defualt separator (,)
 * Use '**data-textloop**' with a single interval to specify a delay between all elements
 * Use '**data-textloop**' with intervals separated by '|' to specify each delay
 * Use '**data-textloop-animation**' with a single animation name to specify an animation to all elements
 * Use '**data-textloop-animation**' with animation names separated by '|' to specify each element's animation

 ##### Examples